-Companies in the telecom industry are steadily expanding their reach and gradually transforming into full-blown technology centers.
-With the world becoming technology driven, the frequency of cyber risks and crimes have also increased.
+Companies in the telecom industry are steadily expanding their reach and gradually transforming into full-blown technology centres.
+With the world becoming the frequency of cyber risks and crimes have also increased.
 Cyber-attacks are one of the key challenges faced by telecom companies.
 As far as the telecom industry is concerned, there are broadly two aspects of risk: Cyber-attacks aimed at the business and Cyber-attacks aimed at subscribers/customers.

 What are the popular forms of cyber threats in the telecom industry?